 Cardiac surgeons at NYU Langone’s Mitral Valve Repair Program are leaders in treating mitral valve disease, a condition that can lead to shortness of breath, fatigue, and, if left untreated, heart failure.

-Mitral valve repair removes, reshapes, and reinforces existing parts of the valve so that they close properly.
-It is safer, has fewer complications, and lasts longer than mitral valve replacement with an artificial or donor valve that can wear out over time.
+Mitral valve repair reconstructs and reinforces existing parts of the valve so that they close properly.
+It is safer, has fewer complications, and lasts longer than mitral valve replacement with an artificial or donor valve, which can harden or wear out over time.

-Our doctors have performed more than 4,000 mitral valve repair procedures since our program began more than 30 years ago, making our surgeons among the most experienced and skilled in the nation at mitral valve repair.
-More than 1,000 of those procedures have been performed with a minimally invasive direct vision approach and nearly 1,000 using totally endoscopic, robotically assisted surgical techniques.
-Both of these approaches allow for smaller incisions and quicker recovery time.
+Our doctors have performed more than 5,000 mitral valve repair procedures since our program began in 1980, making our surgeons among the most experienced and skilled in the world at mitral valve repair.
+Both robotically assisted and minimally invasive approaches allow for smaller incisions and a quicker recovery time.

-People from around the country travel to NYU Langone for minimally invasive, robotic, and complex mitral valve repair for conditions that are often deemed inoperable by other centers.
-Our long-term clinical follow-up studies of our patients have shown that our mitral valve repair techniques provide durability and effectiveness that help our patients achieve long-term symptom relief.
+People from around the country travel to NYU Langone for minimally invasive and robotic mitral valve repair to treat complex conditions that are often deemed inoperable by other centers.
+Our long-term clinical follow-up studies have shown that our mitral valve repair techniques restore normal valve function and help our patients achieve lasting symptom relief.

-All of our procedures are performed at Kimmel Pavilion, which features the latest surgical technology and single-bedded rooms.
+All of our procedures take place at Kimmel Pavilion, which features the latest surgical technology and single-bedded rooms.

-Robotically assisted mitral valve repair typically involves less blood loss, less postoperative pain, and less chance of infection, and it requires a shorter recovery time than traditional open heart surgery, also known as sternotomy.
+Robotically assisted mitral valve repair typically involves less blood loss, less pain after surgery, and less chance of infection, and it requires a shorter recovery time than traditional open heart surgery.
 Most people require only a two- to three-day stay in the hospital, followed by a few weeks of recovery at home.

 530 First Avenue, Suite 9V, New York, NY, 10016